 Alderton, Bawdsey, Great Bealings, Little Bealings, Boulge, Boyton, Bredfield, Brightwell, Bromeswell, Bucklesham, Burgh, Capel, St. Andrew, Charsfield, Clopton, Culpho, Dallinghoo, Debach with Boulge, Falkenham, Felixstowe, Foxhall, Grundisburgh, Hasketon, Hemley, Hollesley, Kesgrave, Kirton, Levington, Martlesham, Melton, Nacton, Newbourne, Otley, Petistree, Playford, Ramsholt, Rushmere, Shottisham, Sutton, Trimley, St. Mary, TrimleySt.
 Martin, Tuddenham, Ufford, Waldringfield, Walton, Witnesham, Woodbridge (4).

 The population falling within the union at the 1831 census had been 22,163 with parishes ranging in size from Hemley (population 69) to Woodbridge itself (4,969).
 The average annual poor-rate expenditure for the period 1833-35 had been £18,733 or 16s.7d. per head of the population.

-By 1900, the workhouse had been closed and is shown on the 1902 map as the "Old Workhouse".
-After its closure, the inmates were transferred to the Ipswich union workhouse (Kelly, 1900).
+The workhouse closed in 1899 and the remaining inmates were transferred to the Ipswich union workhouse (Kelly, 1900).
 However, by 1912, Woodbridge was boarding its indoor poor at the Bosmere and Claydon union workhouse at Barham (Kelly, 1912).